-Escharotomy may cause significant external haemorrhage, wounds should therefore have direct pressure applied for haemostasis and necessary volume resuscitation with blood products.
-Pre-hospital limb escharotomy is not recommended in standard prehospital practice, given the short transfer times to hospital, especially as performing such procedures carry a significant risk of complications.
-It may be considered in prolonged field care scenarios, beyond the scope of this document.
+Escharotomy may cause significant haemorrhage, wounds should have direct pressure applied for haemostasis and volume resuscitation, ideally with blood products.

+Pre-hospital limb escharotomy is not recommended in pre-hospital practice, where transfer times to hospital are short and the frequency of significant complications.
+It may be considered in prolonged field care scenarios, but this is beyond the scope of this document.